 • The islet of Pinel

-• Plum Bay
+• The Plum Berry

-The main town of the French part, owes its name to the many swamps that once were there.
+The main town of the French part owes its name to the many swamps that were there.
 With the sugar cane, Marigot knew a rapid rise during the 18th century and became the capital of the French part.
 A nice walk from the Fort Louis Marina to the cemetery, passing by the windward market.

 The "Caribbean St. Tropez" is slowly recovering from the ravages of Hurricane Irma.
 The longest beach of the island and its turquoise water is ideal for lazing around or practicing many water sports.
-There is a cheerful atmosphere, both trendy and very friendly, which delight both families and lovers of wild parties.
+There is a cheerful atmosphere, both trendy and very friendly, which delights both families and lovers of wild parties.

 Coral reefs protect the coast from the swell and serve as a larder, refuge and nursery for thousands of species.
 Scientific monitoring of the seabed has been set up in the Saint Martin Nature Reserve since 2007.

 • Lunch feet in the sand at Red Bay

 It is the color of its pink sand that the Baie Rouge owes its name.
 Its lively and pleasant beach is one of the most beautiful in Saint-Martin.
 It is popular because it is possible to have lunch in the sand, in one of the small beach restaurants.

 • Hiking at the peak of Paradise Peak

 Access to the summit of Pic Paradis 424 meters, the highest point of the island, offers a magnificent panoramic view of the whole of St. Martin and the neighboring islands.
 By crossing it on foot, there is a lush tropical flora.
 This is the starting point for many hiking trails.

 • Window shopping in the colorful streets of Marigot